Using the theme layer (Drupal 6.x)

 theme('table') and theme('item_list')

 Drupal provides a few helpers to build complex HTML constructs easily.
-These are very useful features, and by using them it is easy to create a consistent look on tables and lists; however, there is a downside.
-That downside is that they are not readily accessible to a themer.
+These are very useful features, and by using them it is easy to create a consistent look on tables and lists.
+The downside is that they are not readily accessible to a themer.
 Instead, they place code that should be at the presentation layer into the logic layer, and only advanced themers are able to do anything with it.

-When creating output that is likely to be changed, it is best to avoid the use of these constructs and create the tables and lists with real HTML code.
-The forum themes are perfect examples of how to accomplish this and still create HTML code that is consistent.
+When creating output that is likely to be changed, it is best to avoid the use of these constructs and create the tables and lists with plain HTML.
+The forum themes are perfect examples of how to accomplish this and still create HTML that is consistent.

-If you are implementing a custom theme functions instead of implementing default templates, you will need to "restart" (disable and enable) your module after each modification in theme_custom() function.
+If you are implementing a custom theme function instead of implementing default templates, you will need to "restart" (disable and enable) your module after each modification in theme_custom() function.

 Example here: http://drupal.org/node/226533